GUI Testing Checklist

 Tab to each button - Press RETURN - This should activate

-The above are VERY IMPORTANT, and should be done for EVERY command Button.
+VERY IMPORTANT, and should be done for

 Tab to another type of control (not a command button).
 One button on the screen should be default (indicated by